Trịnh lords: Lê emperor as a figurehead

-A Chinese man shipwrecked in Vietnam in 1688, Pan Dinggui, said in his book "Annan ji you" that the Trinh restored the Le dynasty to power after Vietnam was struck by disease, thunder and winds when the Le was dethroned, and they initially could not find Le and Tran dynasty royals to restore to the throne.
-Pan also said that only the Le king was met by official diplomats from the Qing, not the Trinh lord.
+Pan Dinggui, a Chinese man shipwrecked in Vietnam in 1688, said in his book Annan Ji You that the Trịnh clan restored the Lê dynasty to power after Vietnam was struck by disease, thunder and winds when the Lê ruler was dethroned, and they initially could not find Lê and Trần dynasty royals to restore to the throne.
+Pan also said that only the Lê ruler was met by official diplomats from the Qing, not the Trịnh lord.